shibatch/tlfloat/CODE_OF_CONDUCT.md

 deliberations within the company.
 The story is relatively simple if the number of computers that will run the software is known in advance and only that number of licenses need to be purchased.
-However, the use of OSS is not limited to this.
-One of the advantages of OSS is that it can be easily adopted when the number of computers running the software is not known in advance.
+However, the use of FOSS is not limited to this.
+One of the advantages of FOSS is that it can be easily adopted when the number of computers running the software is not known in advance.
 If a license server were to be set up to monitor software usage, there would be increased hassles with